Dimterion/Commercial-bank-website/README.md

 mongo --version
 ```

-### Instructions
+### Instructions to run the backend

 1. Fork this repo
-1. Clone the repo onto your computer
+2. Clone the repo onto your computer
-1. Open a terminal window in the cloned project
+3. Open a terminal window in the cloned project
-1. Run the following commands:
+4. Run the following commands:

 ```bash
 # Install dependencies